kalekdev/uni/fundamentals/cpp.typ

 == Basics
 - `for(auto v: vArray)` - range over an iterable without explicit index
 - `enum class` - Doesn't explicitly map to int, safer and recommended
-- `func(&int)` - Reference to int, like pointer but dereferencing happens automatically, recommended
+- `func(&int)` - Reference to int, like pointer but dereferencing happens automatically and introduces some restrictions similar to how the `const` keyword restricts modification, recommended instead of pointers
 - Always pair unions with an enum to represent which type its supposed to take on
 - Properties of an object accessed with `object.property`, of a pointer to an object using `pointer->property` (or simply `.` if it is a reference `&` not raw pointer), and members of a class are accessed using `std::cout`
 - `lvalue` - an object that occupies some identifiable location in memory and can be assigned to